IinaLaa/iinalaa/README.md

 ### Hi! 👋

-I'm an information technology student at Metropolia University of Applied Sciences!
+I'm an information technology student at Metropolia University of Applied Sciences.